-In addition to specifying a highly reflective roof surface that mitigates heat island effects, the project includes a large green roof on the third story terrace offering a respite for patients, visitors, faculty, residents, staff, students and volunteers.
+In addition to specifying a highly reflective roof surface that mitigates heat island effects, the project includes a large green roof on the third-story terrace offering a respite for patients, visitors, faculty, residents, staff, students, and volunteers.
 The green roof also assists with stormwater retention and evapotranspiration.
 Ninety-three percent of all irrigation water is provided by a municipal reclaimed water source.

 Aggressive energy management practices that have been spearheaded by AEI on the campus over the past several years were distilled into a roadmap of lessons learned.
 The most notable include enhanced building automation through intelligent control algorithms and a robust, ongoing commissioning program, much of which is automated.

 Balancing aggressive water use reduction goals with clinical purpose and patient needs, the hospital achieved a modeled water use intensity of 11 gallons/SF/year.
-Water use reduction strategies include utilizing municipally reclaimed water for cooling tower makeup and site irrigation, low-flow fixtures for select patient rooms and public areas and using chilled water-cooled process equipment.
+Water use reduction strategies include utilizing municipally reclaimed water for cooling tower makeup and site irrigation, low-flow fixtures for select patient rooms and public areas, and chilled water-cooled process equipment.

 Resources and Materials

-Acknowledging the importance of resource conservation, the team targeted an environmental performance assessment path for the building core, shell and interior fit-out to support sustainability goals in the early stages of design.
-The team prepared detailed life-cycle models to compare how the design alternatives performed relative to global warming potential, acidification, eutrophication, ozone, smog and fossil fuel indicators.
+Acknowledging the importance of resource conservation, the team targeted an environmental performance assessment path for the building core, shell, and interior fit-out to support sustainability goals in the early stages of design.
+The team prepared detailed life-cycle models to compare how the design alternatives performed relative to global warming potential, acidification, eutrophication, ozone, smog, and fossil fuel indicators.

-Superior indoor air quality, occupant comfort and well-being represent the guiding principles for inpatient healthcare environments.
-The design team supported the client’s vision for patient healing and employee health with a design that optimizes visual, acoustic and thermal comfort.
+Superior indoor air quality, occupant comfort, and well-being represent the guiding principles for inpatient healthcare environments.
+The design team supported the client’s vision for patient healing and employee health with a design that optimizes visual, acoustic, and thermal comfort.
 It also addresses the health effects of building material choices and balanced daylighting with direct access to views of nature.